Fort Meade Middle-Senior High School

 Fort Meade Middle-High School or FMMSHS is a combined middle school and high school located in Fort Meade, Florida in Polk County, Florida.
 The school serves the city of Fort Meade and surrounding areas.
 The school is located on the northeast side of the city of Fort Meade at 700 Edgewood Drive North.
-The school enforces a dress code.
+The school enforces a dress code for grades 6-8.
 The school's teams compete as the Miners.